rkarlsba/MFRC522_nested_attack/README.md

 # MFRC522_nested_attack
-Forked from (https://github.com/HakonHystad/MFRC522_nested_attack) and ported to work on Orange pi zero.
+Forked from https://github.com/HakonHystad/MFRC522_nested_attack and ported to work on Orange Pi Zero.
 Did a bunch of code cleanup as well.

 [Roy Sigurd Karlsbakk](mailto:roy@karlsbakk.net)
 ---